Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 “So, we hear that the King has passed away.
 There were some rumors that the Princess was sighted too, but I do not see her here.
 Can you fill us into the events that transpired?”

 Deggendorf had been in the back line, rolling boulders created from Earth magic, so he hadn’t seen how the King had fallen.
-His attention had been focused on stopping the ones who had filtered past the barrier, aiding the combatants in a more traditional manner due to his once occupation as a magic knight.
+His attention had been focused on stopping the ones who had filtered past the barrier, aiding the defenders in a more traditional manner due to his once occupation as a magic knight.

-Of course, none of these lords had experienced the thrill of the levi-board, something that was thought of a child’s toy, rather than an implement for battle.
+Of course, none of these lords had experienced the thrill of the levi-board, something that was thought of as a child’s toy, rather than an implement for battle.
 To my surprise, Eryn had formed an entire squad of levi-board magicians.
 Why couldn’t I have thought of that?

 However, they had received bits and pieces of the final result from their subordinates.
 Saki’s demonic aura was also felt from far away, which explained the extra caution they exhibited when she entered the room, despite that presence being long gone.

-Slowly, we detailed through the events of the battle, starting from Eryn’s duel with the King, the sudden entrance of our wagon, and how Ludmila and I had disabled King Oswald.
+Slowly, we detailed through the events of the battle, starting from Eryn’s duel with the King, the sudden entrance of our wagon, and how Ludmila and I had disabled Oswald.

 “An Electi of Speed?
 That’s the first I’ve heard of her.”
 Earl Warrington raised a brow at that statement.
 He briefly played with his mustache, a quirk of his when something piqued his interest.
 The appearance of a new Electi was certainly something major to keep a secret.

 “We discovered her during one of my missions, alone and Master-less.
 She is but a child, so we were hesitant to reveal her abilities.
-However, it is apparent that she has become quite proficient now,” Eryn stated, in her defense.
+However, it is apparent that she has grown quite proficient now,” Eryn stated, in her defense.
 The Earl looked off to the side, his expression implied that he only half accepted that explanation.
 But his gaze softened when it was let known that Ludmila had been in the company of Princess Katalina until recently.

 As we continued with our recollection, we confirmed that Princess Katalina had arrived with our party, even aiding in the battle.
 There was a collective look of disbelief as I detailed the abilities that she had gained during her absence from Sistina.
 Not surprisingly, they had a difficult time believing that the reserved, gentle Princess Katalina could immobilize the King’s soldiers with chantless magic shots, and that she could teleport herself and others across the field at will.